apache/arrow-rs/dev/release/README.md

 # manually edit ./dev/release/update_change_log.sh to reflect the release version
 # create the changelog
 ./dev/release/update_change_log.sh
+# commit the intial changes
+git commit -a -m 'Create changelog'

 # run automated script to copy labels to issues based on referenced PRs
 # (NOTE 1:  this must be done by a committer / other who has